 M10.
 Communicate Freely | Addressed | The Faculty Senate welcomes task force representatives to provide reports and seek feedback at regular meetings. | Joint Provost/Senate task forces should have a standing invitation to Faculty Senate as part of “Other Committee Reports” and an expectation of reporting out.
 They should also be expected to join periodic meetings of Academic Council.
 In both cases, this would be to share work in-progress and present emerging questions or requests for feedback. |

 C1a.
-Landing Page | Scheduled for discussion | Faculty Senate and Academic Affairs should jointly create and maintain a simple landing page for shared governance at JMU.
+Landing Page | In discussion | Faculty Senate and Academic Affairs should jointly create and maintain a simple landing page for shared governance at JMU.
 Models for such a page can be found at Virginia Tech and Grand Valley State University. | |

 C1b.
-Shared Governance Statement | In discussion | The implementation team is currently developing a statement. | The most prominent feature of this page should be a common statement of values around shared governance.
+Shared Governance Statement | Addressed | The implementation team drafted a statement that was endorsed by the Faculty Senate, Academic Council, Provost Kolvoord, and President King. | The most prominent feature of this page should be a common statement of values around shared governance.
 This Task Force—based on research and deliberative discussion—has crafted a starter draft for the common statement, shared here as an appendix.
 It now needs to be socialized, further edited, and adopted by the campus.
 Once Senate Steering and the Provost’s Office agree on the content of this statement, we recommend it go to Academic Council and the full Faculty Senate for further discussion and possible approval.
 Next, we imagine it would be shared with the President’s cabinet and taken to the Academic Excellence subcommittee of the BOV for consideration and potential adoption by the board and campus as a whole. |

 C2b.
 Revising the Faculty Handbook | Addressed | This recommendation is currently being addressed by the Senate and the Provost's Office. | Commission a joint faculty/administrative group to undertake a comprehensive review and wholesale re-write of the Faculty Handbook, to carefully consider and address flaws and points of confusion in handbook areas in need of greater clarity, such as the faculty grievance policy.
 This group should make such revisions with an eye to developing and enhancing structures and policies related to shared governance.
 Establish a regular schedule of whole-scale refresh and re-consideration (alongside the regular, more incremental work of the handbook committee).
 Give special consideration to the role of shared governance throughout. |